 - Uphill Travel Pass or single-use tickets are required and must be worn in an easily visible location.

-- The Uphill Only Pass will be included with any purchase of a 2021-22 Season Pass or 6-Tix.
+- The Uphill Only Pass will be included the purchase of a 2023-24 Season Pass.
 All users will need to sign a waiver and obtain their Pass and reflective armband in person at the Ticket Office or Grizzly Peak Outdoors.

 - Uphill Only Passes ($50) and Uphill Day Tickets ($20) are available for purchase at Grizzly Peak Outdoors and the Ticket Office during regular business hours.

 - Click to view Uphill Agreement and Waiver

 - There are two required uphill routes (indicated on the map in green).

 - on lookers left: Show Off Alley to Chicken Trail to Lazy M to Grizzly Peak Summit